crustio/crust-wiki/docs/merchantGuidance.md

 | 101-200         | 2    |
 | > 200           | 0    |

- **Group file replica count refers to the times same file is stored in different groups**, which can be accessed from the UsedInfo.groups through `market.Files` of [Chain state](https://apps.crust.network/?rpc=wss%3A%2F%2Fapi. crust.network%2F#/chainstate) in Apps.
+ **Group file replica count refers to the same file stored by different groups**, which can be accessed from the `UsedInfo.groups` through `market.Files` of [Chain state](https://apps.crust.network/?rpc=wss%3A%2F%2Fapi.crust.network%2F#/chainstate) in Apps.

 ![usedInfo](assets/merchant/usedinfo.png)